KiPIDesTAN/aks-auditd/README.md

 NOTE: There are two images involved in this deployment.
 You will want to check both images.

 ## Build and Deploy

+This repo comes with a GitHub action to build and push the aks-auditd containers.
+Please, review it and use the information below to enhance your understanding of the build process.

 The build process utilizes a multi-stage build, pulling the Azure Linux core image, compiling the Go binary, and copying the required artifacts to the Azure Linux Distroless minimal image of the same version.
 View Dockerfiles in the root directory of the project to understand the implementation.